ashrafulkhn/ev360_split/architecture.md

 ### 1. WebSocket Server Layer
 - Accepts and manages multiple SECC connections (async, scalable)
-- Each SECC connection is handled in its own async task

 ### 2. SECC Connection Handler
 - For each SECC, manages all communication and sessions for its guns/vehicles